girlbehindthescreen/Marbel/README.md

 This is a very simple e-commerce website built with Django.

-## Quick demo
+## Quick demo ✅
 https://youtu.be/lF8hJJUzUfg

-## Blog post
+## Blog post ✅
 https://medium.com/@igwuokuchristabel/the-marbel-32a271c294bd

-## Linkedin profile
+## Linkedin profile ✅
 https://www.linkedin.com/in/christabel-igwuoku-3939ba259/

 ---

 ## Project Summary

 The website displays products.
-Users can add and remove products to/from their cart while also specifying the quantity of each item.
-They can then enter their address and choose Stripe to handle the payment processing.
+Users can add and remove products to/from their cart🛒while also specifying the quantity of each item.
+They can then enter their address and choose Stripe to handle the payment processing✅.

+Marbel is shopping made easy😁😁.
+Why settle for less when you can have Marbel🤭

 ---